stefanvuckovic/clojureproject/README.md

 7. [Leiningen] (http://leiningen.org/) - used as a build tool.

+8. [Midje] (https://github.com/marick/Midje) - used for testing.

-8. Other libraries used for different tasks like HTTP requests, tokenizing text and so on.
+9. Other libraries used for different tasks like HTTP requests, tokenizing text and so on.

 #5.
 Use Case
 Application provides user interface for movie search and displaying movie details as well as recommendations.